walkerjbarry/walkerjbarry/README.md

 - 👀 As a Front End Developer, I spend a great deal of time creating, troubleshooting, and maintaining (WCAG-compliant) web resources.
 My current work supports teachers and students, and is very satisfying.
-I'm intellectually curious, enthusiastic, really love learning, and love supporting my fellow career - switchers!
+I'm intellectually curious, enthusiastic, really love learning, love the tech community, and love supporting my fellow (tech) professionals!
 -
 - 📫 Feel free to reach out and connect!
 - walker.j.barry@protonmail.com